-with the Invariant Sections being LIST THEIR TITLES, with the
+with the Invariant Sections being LIST THEIR TITLES, with the Front-Cover Texts being LIST, and with the Back-Cover Texts being LIST.

 If you have Invariant Sections without Cover Texts, or some other combination of the three, merge those two alternatives to suit the situation.